Delain: 2021–present: Lineup changes, Dark Waters and upcoming eighth studio album

 It was announced on 28 June 2021 that Sander Zoer who previously was Delain's drummer, had returned as the first member for the new lineup of the band.
 On 12 July 2021, Delain reintroduced Ronald Landa who was the band's original guitarist up until April Rain, as their guitarist.
 On 28 February 2022, it was announced that former bassist Rob van der Loo would be featured as a guest musician for the album.
 On 19 May 2022, Ludovico Cioffi joined the band as the new bassist.
 While announcing that they would return to performing shows in November 2022, the band released the new single, "The Quest and the Curse", on 9 August 2022, as well as announcing their new lead vocalist, Diana Leah.
 The band's new lineup performed for the first time in Aarburg, Switzerland for the Riverside festival on 27 August 2022.
 The second single, "Beneath", which was performed by the band in Zwolle was released on 29 November 2022.
 Simultaneously on the same day of the single's release, the band also announced the title of their seventh studio album, Dark Waters, which was released on 10 February 2023.
 On 10 January 2023, the third single along with a music video in support of it was released for the song, "Moth to a Flame".

 To support the release of Dark Waters, the band toured Europe in April and May 2023 with Xandria and Illumishade, followed by a North American tour in September 2023 with Visions of Atlantis.

 On 5 September 2024, the band released the single "Dance with the Devil", and simultaneously announced the Dance with the Devil EP, which was released on 8 November 2024.
 Two other singles were released in support of the EP, a live version of "Moth to a Flame", and "The Reaping".
 Delain toured the United Kingdom and Ireland on the month of the EP's release, followed by a North American tour in March 2025 with Xandria and Edge of Paradise.
 After two performances in Amstelveen and Enschede in October 2025, the band took a year off from touring to focus on songwriting for their upcoming eighth studio album.

+The band is set to tour in Europe in February 2027 alongside Marko Hietala, and joined by the support acts Infected Rain and Persefone.